 Family therapy can be different depending on the issues that need addressing.
 Some families will seek therapy with the sole purpose of enhancing their family relationships and help things to run smoother.
 Other families will have become entrenched in dysfunctional patterns and need a lot of help to unravel unhelpful patterns and develop new ones that work better.
 The number of sessions will depend on these factors and family commitment to the therapy process.
 Family therapy is a little different in that sessions can sometimes be further spaced (fortnightly to monthly).
 Attendance by all family members is important to the flow of the therapy, which will increase the likelihood of positive outcomes.

 Ultimately, you will be the best judge of whether you have achieved the change or growth you are seeking, and of when you are ready to stop therapy.
 It’s a good idea to discuss the time to cease therapy with your psychologist.
 Following a course of therapy, some people like to attend on a monthly basis for a while to ensure the gains they have made are maintained.
 You can discuss any concerns you have about the expected time frame for your therapy with your psychologist.

 What can I do if I need more than the allocated Medicare sessions per year?

 The Medicare limit for rebates is currently 10 sessions per year.
 Should you require more than 10 sessions per year, you may like to consider some alternatives that may be available to you.
-You could increase the number of rebates have been increased to 20 sessions per calendar year for 2022.
+Due to COVID 19 the number of rebates have been increased to 20 sessions per calendar year for 2022.
 You cannot claim on both Medicare and your private health provider for the same session.

 Using your private health cover when your 10 allocated sessions have expired or,